zsrtp/GC-Randomizer/README.md

 [Homepage](https://rando.tpspeed.run) | [Development Information](https://dev.tpspeed.run) | [Mirror](https://git.aecx.cc) | [Discord](https://discord.tpspeed.run)

 #### Disclaimer
-> As of 2020 the new Repository is just [Randomizer](https://github.com/zsrtp/Randomizer) due to massive code and structural changes
+> In early 2020, a new repository called [Randomizer](https://github.com/zsrtp/Randomizer) was made for this randomizer due to massive code and structural changes that are planned.
+At the moment, it is empty.

 > This project is based on Piston's [ttyd-tools](https://github.com/PistonMiner/ttyd-tools) and ported to Twilight Princess by [Zephiles](https://github.com//Zephiles)
->

 ### Info
 This is template code without any game changing logic whatsoever.
 It randomizes every item Link gets then turns towards the camera with the item floating above his hands (excluding getting an item for the first time on the ground).